1kmHQ/Book/07-the-principles.md

 ---

+## The Test at 2 AM

+Picture this:

+It's 2 AM.
+A major retail chain approaches with an offer: exclusive partnership for their rural stores.
+They want priority booking, surge pricing during high demand, and a 15% commission kickback.

+In return: guaranteed 500 rides per day.
+Immediate revenue.
+Impressive growth metrics.
+The kind of deal that would make investors cheer.

+But here's what it means:
+- Priority booking = regular customers wait longer
+- Surge pricing = farmers pay more during harvest when they can least afford it
+- 15% kickback = we're essentially taking 20% from providers instead of 5%

+At 2 AM, tired, under pressure, with a growth target looming — what do you do?

+This is why principles exist.

+Not for the easy decisions.
+For the hard ones.
+For the moments when doing the right thing costs you something.

+The principles in this chapter aren't suggestions.
+They're boundaries.
+Lines we draw before we're tested, so we know where we stand when the test comes.

+---

 ## Why Principles Matter

 Decisions are easy when the right choice is obvious.
 They're hard when every option has costs, when good intentions conflict, when short-term and long-term pull apart.